Why Mediation? What Does it Involve?

 ◘ One Stop Shop: We typically can assist the parties in completing the necessary paperwork to begin and conclude their case.
 And so our mediation can result in the settlement of all the issues in divorce.

-San Diego Divorce Mediation and Family Law to learn more about why mediation is the prefered method of choice.
+San Diego Divorce Mediation and Family Law to learn more about why mediation is the preferred method of choice.